-Discounts and Proceeds to Price to Underwriting Selling Public Commissions(1) Stockholders(2) \\\\\\ Per Share..... \$40.00 \$1.20 \$38.80 Total(3)..... \$411,394,160 \$12,341,825 \$399,052,335
+Price to Public Discounts and Underwriting Commissions(1) Proceeds to Selling Stockholders(2)

+Per Share \$ \$ \$

+- Total(3) \$ \$ \$

 - (1) Lear and the Selling Stockholders have agreed to indemnify the U.S. Underwriters, the International Managers and certain other persons against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
-See "Underwriting." - (2) Before deducting expenses payable by Lear estimated at \$650,000. - (3) These figures include shares to be purchased pursuant to over-allotment options, granted by the Selling Stockholders to the U.S. Underwriters and the International Managers, which have been exercised in full.
+See "Underwriting." - (2) Before deducting expenses payable by Lear estimated at \$650,000. - (3) The Selling Stockholders have granted the U.S. Underwriters and the International Managers 30-day options to purchase up to an aggregate of 1,284,854 shares of Common Stock on the same terms and conditions as set forth above solely to cover over-allotments, if any.
+If such options are exercised in full, the total Price to Public, Underwriting Discounts and Commissions and Proceeds to Selling Stockholders will be \$, \$ and \$, respectively.
 See "Underwriting."

 The shares of Common Stock offered by this Prospectus are offered by the International Managers subject to prior sale, to withdrawal, cancellation or modification of the offer without notice, to delivery to and acceptance by the International Managers and to certain further conditions.
-It is expected that delivery of certificates for shares will be made at the offices of Lehman Brothers Inc., New York, New York, on or about June 30, 1997.
+It is expected that delivery of certificates for shares will be made at the offices of Lehman Brothers Inc., New York, New York, on or about , 1997.